 Affair Recovery: Finding hope and surviving infidelity

 Nothing can tear a relationship apart like infidelity.
-It can be a sexual affair, an emotional affair, flirting, use of pornography, or any other way in which one partner feels their trust has been betrayed by the other.
+It can be a sexual affair, an emotional affair, flirting, pornography, or any other way in which one partner feels their trust has been broken.
 Because, at its core, the pain of infidelity comes from a betrayal of trust.
-And it can make the best relationship feel broken and full of despair.
+And it only takes an instant for the loss of trust to make even the best relationship feel broken and full of despair.

 Steps to healing infidelity

-Its not enough to just have the one who cheated apologize and make ammends.
+It's not enough to apologize.
 Both partners are part of the affair recovery and healing process, and both have to be committed to working together in counseling.
-The following are the 7 basic steps I follow in Infidelity Counseling as part of the marriage restoration process and to work through the trauma of infidelity.
+The following are the 7 basic steps I follow in Infidelity Counseling as part of restoring the marriage and working through the trauma of infidelity.

 1. End the affair.
-You can’t heal from an affair while one or both partners is actively in an affair.
+You can’t heal from an affair while your partner is actively in an affair.
 It’s just not possible.

 2. Express your feelings.
 The injured partner must have the freedom to fully express their feelings and get answers to their questions.